Перейти до вмісту

 After completing this module, you will be able to:

-• Implement modular IaC patterns with versioned modules, workspace isolation, and policy-as-code validation
+• Implement modular IaC patterns with versioned components, workspace isolation, and strict policy-as-code validation.

-• Configure automated drift detection and remediation pipelines for infrastructure managed by Terraform or CloudFormation
+• Diagnose configuration drift across environments and deploy automated remediation pipelines for infrastructure managed by Terraform or CloudFormation.

-• Evaluate IaC tools (Terraform, Pulumi, CloudFormation, Bicep, Crossplane) for multi-cloud Kubernetes platform engineering
+• Evaluate the architectural tradeoffs of various IaC tools (Terraform, Pulumi, CloudFormation, Bicep, Crossplane) for multi-cloud Kubernetes platform engineering.

 Pause and predict: If two engineers simultaneously run terraform apply on a local monolithic state file without any remote backend or locking configured, what exactly happens to the JSON file?